 Mexican - Sprinkle the scored cheese liberally with taco seasoning.
 I prefer to use one without any added salt and then add salt to taste.
 Once it is done smoking serve with tortilla chips and a side of salsa.

 Ranch - Coat the cream cheese with a blend of onion powder, garlic powder, dried dill, parsley, salt, and pepper for a great ranch flavor.
+Top with sliced green onions when it is ton.

 Everything Bagel Seasoning - This one is a fave in my house.
 Use it liberally and then serve with bagel chips to dip.